pdybowski/shop/README.md

 # Sport shop

-**[Sport Shop App](https://pdybowski.github.io/shop/) is a single page application created with** **React** **and** **Typescript**.
+**[Sport Shop App](https://pdybowski.github.io/shop/) is a single page application created with React, React Redux & Typescript**.

-An example of the fullstack shop application with sport clothes.
+Sport Gen Shop is the fullstack shop application with sport clothes.

-Application has its backend deployed on: https://shop-coders-camp.herokuapp.com/
+Backend of the application is deployed on: https://shop-coders-camp.herokuapp.com/

-> Note: due to the issuess realted to the limited number of characters available in db.json file, app version published on github page does not display images.
-To see full version of the app, please [install](#1-installation) and display it locally.

 ## Table of contents